jaymody/website/src/index.md

 ---

 ### Hello 👋🏽
 I'm Jay and this is my blog where I write things.
-When I'm not writing about neural networks, you can find me [jamming on guitar](https://www.youtube.com/channel/UCwJzU57tHnbgaI0eECNKqjw), [writing lots of code](https://github.com/jaymody), [answering questions on stackoverflow](https://stackoverflow.com/users/11070463/jay-mody), or training LLMs at [co:here](https://cohere.com).

-I love meeting new people, so don't don't hesitate to reach out! `jaykmody [at] gmail [dot] com`.
+I love meeting new people, so feel free to reach out to me via email `jaykmody [at] gmail [dot] com`.

 ### Posts